Naurislv/Skycar-System-Integration/README.md

 3. Control subsystems

     * DBW (Drive By Wire) - takes target trajectory information as input and sends control commands to navigate the vehicle.
+Detailed docs can be found [here](./controller_docs.md)

 ![carla-ros-graph-v2](imgs/carla-ros-graph-v2.png)